Michele Ver Ploeg

 Briefly

-Michele (Shelly) Ver Ploeg is chief of the Food Assistance Branch in the Food Economics Division at USDA’s Economic Research Service (ERS).
-Shelly is responsible for managing and directing research on USDA’s domestic food and nutrition assistance programs—including Supplemental Nutrition Assistance Program (SNAP), school meal programs, Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), and on food security.
+Michele (Shelly) Ver Ploeg is the chief of the Food Assistance Branch in the Food Economics Division at USDA’s Economic Research Service (ERS).
+Shelly is responsible for managing and directing research on USDA’s domestic food and nutrition assistance programs, including Supplemental Nutrition Assistance Program (SNAP), school meal programs, Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), and food security.
 Shelly has conducted research on how food assistance programs and the environment in which the programs operate affect food consumption and dietary outcomes of low-income individuals and families.
-She led a Congressionally-mandated study on access to affordable and nutritious foods, and conducted research on the extent and consequences of limited store access.
+She led a Congressionally mandated study on access to affordable and nutritious foods and conducted research on the extent and consequences of limited store access.

 Background